NielsGrove/SQLAdmin/Scripts/sandbox/Powershell class/README.md

 ### $this (automatic variable)

-The keyword `$this` is a reference the the given object in the class definition.
+The keyword `$this` is a reference to the given object in the class definition.
 Can be used in the definition of class methods

 ### Method